dapr/go-sdk/Readme.md

 opt := map[string]string{
     "version": "2",
 }

 secret, err = client.GetSecret(ctx, "store-name", "secret-name", opt)
 ```

 ## Service (callback)

-In addition to a an easy to use client, Dapr go package also provides implementation for `service`.
+In addition to this Dapr API client, Dapr go SDK also provides `service` package to bootstrap your Dapr callback services in either gRPC or HTTP.
 Instructions on how to use it are located [here](./service/Readme.md)

 ## Contributing to Dapr go client